 We’ve discovered all the different ways of how people have found minimalism, learned how it has affected their life, and maybe obtained some ideas of how we can implement something into our own lives.

-Today, I have a fabulous participant from Canada!
+Today, our fabulous participant is from Canada, and Sophie also speaks French [which you would almost guess since she is from Canada, but most Canadians I know speak English]!
 I love how we are starting to see how minimalism is working in countries outside of the United States, because it is a global epidemic that is taking hold everywhere we turn!

-When I first read Sophie’s answers, I was taken back by her idea of living.
+When I first read the answers Sophie provided, I was taken back by her idea of living.
 I am not used to how she is currently transitioning, because usually with children, it is the opposite.

 To see what I am talking about, you will have to dive into the questions!
 [By the way, I think it’s wonderful!]